MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

 * Data-related functions are used for import, transformation, summarization, visualization, and analysis.
 * Platform-specific convenience functions are used for unlocking specific capabilities inherent in a given platform.

+Using ScaleR functions requires a ScaleR engine to support your logic.
+As noted, a ScaleR engine exists in R Client, R Server, and in any Microsoft product or service that supports R. R Client is free, community-supported via forums, and provides scale at much lower levels (2 processors, data resides in-memory).
+R Server is a commercial enterprise-grade product.
+It runs on more platforms at much greater scale, with service level agreements and support from Microsoft.

 ScaleR can be characterized as an enhanced version of the open source R programming language.
 In fact, there are [ScaleR equivalents for many common base R functions](../scaler/compare-base-r-scaler-functions.md), such as *rxSort* for *sort()*, *rxMerge* for *merge()*, and so forth.
 Because Microsoft R is compatible with the open source R language, solutions often use a combination of base R and ScaleR functions.

-Using ScaleR functions requires a ScaleR engine to support your logic.
-As noted, a ScaleR engine exists in R Client, R Server, and in any Microsoft product or service that supports R. R Client is free, community-supported via forums, and provides scale at much lower levels (2 processors, data resides in-memory).
-R Server is a commercial, enterprise-grade product.
-It runs on more platforms, at much greater scale, with service level agreements and support from Microsoft.

 ## What you will learn